Shawna Henderson

 On any given day, Michele helps get the right people into one room to solve problems and reach a shared vision.
 Whether that means reaching energy savings, meeting clients needs, or creating a community space, Michele’s job is to bring people together.

-Though her official title is Project Coordinator, Michele wears a lot of different hats.
+Though her official title is Project Coordinator, Michele wears a lot of different hats at aodbt architecture + interior design.
 She frequently works with communities, undertakes community impact research and analysis, and is usually the point of contact for different consultants in the industry on sustainable design projects.
 Her background in regional and urban planning along with her passion for sustainable development have prepared her perfectly for her main job: building positive relationships and networks to solve problems.

 “I’m interested in being part of a community that’s working toward the same goal.
 Our clients depend on us to provide the best information and services – and we can only do that through collaboration.”